evantakahashi/evantakahashi/README.md

 # Hey there 👋

-I'm **Evan Takahashi**, a CS Student/Researcher incoming AI/ML @ Honeywell and previously at NVIDIA, Stanford, and Zoom
+I'm **Evan Takahashi**, a CS Student/Researcher previously at NVIDIA, Stanford, and Zoom

 Interested in **Mechanistic Interpretability**, **Parallel Computing**, and **LLM Research**.